Tampines Rovers FC: Singapore Premier League era (2018–present)

-The club has signed a 2-year technical sponsorship deal with Danish Sportswear Company, Hummel in a deal worth S$100,000 per season.
+The club signed a 2-year technical sponsorship deal with Danish Sportswear Company, Hummel in a deal worth S$100,000 per season.
 They would be providing the club with their Home, Away, Third Jerseys, as well as the training and team wear.
 They would not be having any main jersey sponsor in this upcoming season as the management had decided that the word "Hormat" (Respect in Malay) would be emblazoned across the chest for the upcoming season.
-They had debuted their new home jersey during the AFC Champions League Play-off against Bali United.
+They debuted their new home jersey during the AFC Champions League Play-off against Bali United.
 The away and third kit would be revealed in February 2018.
-The club would be facing Johor Darul Ta'zim from Malaysia, Persija Jakarta from Indonesia and Sông Lam Nghệ An from Vietnam in the 2018 AFC Cup after failing to advance from the 2018 AFC Champions League qualifying play-offs.
-Their first game would be on 10 February 2018 against Sông Lam Nghệ An.
+The club faced Johor Darul Ta'zim from Malaysia, Persija Jakarta from Indonesia and Sông Lam Nghệ An from Vietnam in the 2018 AFC Cup after failing to advance from the 2018 AFC Champions League qualifying play-offs.
+Their first game was played on 10 February 2018 against Sông Lam Nghệ An.

 The club has also announced partnership with local private football academy JSSL Singapore.
 JSSL would look into the development of youth players from Under-6 to Under-14 age categories.
 The best players from the U6 to U14 categories would than be fast tracked to the stags U16 and U19 teams in the club's Center of Excellence and ultimately the first team.
 JSSL Singapore's general manager, Gavin Lee has also been assisting Head Coach, Jurgen Raab in the first team matters as Assistant Coach.

 Head Coach Jurgen was relieved of his duties on 9 October 2018.
-In his two-year stint with Tampines Rovers, he brought them to finish as the league's second place in 2017 and fourth place in 2018.
+In his two-year stint with Tampines Rovers, he brought them to finish in the league's second place in 2017 and fourth place in 2018.